 We need to modernize the college counseling system and give all children access to the postsecondary guidance they deserve.
 If we cannot, the joke’s on us — and, sadly, on the students whom we claim that we are striving to help.

 This story on the guidance gap was produced by The Hechinger Report, a nonprofit, independent news organization focused on inequality and innovation in education.
 You can learn more about Karoline Jimenez’s experience in the feature-length documentary film Personal Statement.
 For further information, sign up for Hechinger’s newsletter.

 Laura Owen, a research associate professor and director of the Center for Postsecondary Readiness and Success at American University, focuses on evaluating the impact of interventions and programs designed to address the persistent equity and access issues faced by so many students across America.
 Formerly an urban school counselor and district counseling supervisor, Owen is also co-author of “The State of School Counseling: Revisiting the Path Forward.”

 Marina Koestler Ruben is a graduate research assistant at American University’s Center for Postsecondary Readiness and Success.
 She teaches at Sidwell Friends School in Washington, D.C., and is the author of the book How to Tutor Your Own Child (2011).

-A graduate research assistant at American University’s Center for Postsecondary Readiness and Success, Owoade Ayorinde is a former Teach for America corps member, legislative intern for Maryland Senator Cheryl Kagan and Leadership for Educational Equity (LEE) fellow.
+A graduate research assistant at American University’s Center for Postsecondary Readiness and Success, Owoade Ayorinde is a former Teach for America corps member, legislative intern for Maryland Senator Cheryl Kagan, New America Foundation early elementary policy fellow and Leadership for Educational Equity (LEE) fellow.
 She holds an M.A. from American University and a B.S. from the University of Maryland, College Park.